miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 KVM_EXIT_MMIO, but userspace has to emulate any change to the processing state if it decides to decode and emulate the instruction.

-This feature isn't available to protected VMs, as userspace does not have access to the state that is required to perform the emulation.
-Instead, a data abort exception is directly injected in the guest.
-Note that although KVM_CAP_ARM_NISV_TO_USER will be reported if queried outside of a protected VM context, the feature will not be exposed if queried on a protected VM file descriptor.

 ::

 		/* KVM_EXIT_X86_RDMSR / KVM_EXIT_X86_WRMSR */